 This link can then be shared everywhere you want:

-Anywhere you share that link when someone clicks it, it will open a conversation with your company in Messenger.
+Anywhere you share that link, when someone clicks it, it will open a conversation with your company in Messenger.

 — Moovit (@moovit) April 27, 2016

-Another quick and easy visual experience to draw the attention towards your chatbot is by placing a Messenger button on your website.
+Another quick and easy visual experience to draw attention toward your chatbot is by placing a Messenger button on your website.
 You can embed the visuals that are readily available from Facebook on your site, put the Messenger link behind it and have people start chatting with you straight away.

 These are four easy ways to get people to know your bot and start interacting with it.
 You can already begin these chats with your customers even if you did not create a bot for automation yet.
-When someone starts communicating with you via Messenger, and there is no bot active yet, it will just turn into a regular conversation with your staff.
+When someone starts communicating with you via Messenger, and there is no bot active yet, it will just become a regular conversation with your staff.